Frequently Asked Questions

 Our brand-new, purpose built track is located at 350 Dunns Road, Civic Reserve, Mornington.
 There is plenty of parking within the Civic Reserve grounds (please do not park at our neighbouring Kingswim carpark, this is reserved for Kingswim families).

 What are the uniform requirements?

 If your child has joined the club, they will need to purchase a club singlet/tshirt from us.
 These are $45 and can be purchased online via our website or from the office on Saturday mornings.
 We can only accept contactless payments this season.
-We also sell black LA Vic branded shorts, but these aren't compulsory.
+We also sell black LA Vic approved shorts.
 Please see our uniform page and for more information about other merchandise we have available to purchase.